-- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in a closed space without an effective exhaust extraction system. - Start the engine and check that it is oil-tight. - Check the engine oil level. (♥ p.
-64)
+- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in a closed space. - Start the engine and check that it is oil-tight. - Check the engine oil level. (♥ p.
+65)